MARIE-ANN ROBERTSON

 Do I need a referral?

 You’re welcome to book in without a referral.
 If you’d like to access a Medicare rebate, you’ll need a Mental Health Treatment Plan from your GP or psychiatrist.
-You can also access an Eating Disorder Management Plan from your GP.
+You can also access an Eating Disorder Treatment and Management Plan from your GP.

 What are the fees?